-Fellows are considered Federal employees, with the rank of GS-14 step 3.
-With this comes a salary of approximately $100,000 per year.
+Fellows are considered Federal employees, and receive a competitive salary during their one year fellowship.
 Military personnel, however, maintain their current salary and benefits.

 Fellows also are eligible to purchase health insurance through the Federal Employee Health Benefit Plans available at their agencies.
 Details about the health plans available can be viewed on the Office of Personnel Management website at http://www.opm.gov.

 No. Fellows are responsible for their housing arrangements.
 Applicants should be aware that Fellows cannot accept subsidized housing gifts from former employers or other sources.

 White House Fellows are considered full-time employees of the United States government and are subject to the ethics laws and Standards of Ethical Conduct for employees of the Executive Branch.
 These standards prohibit Fellows from receiving salary, contributions, or supplementation of salary from any source other than the United States government.